 If your dog is outside on a hot day, make sure he has a shady spot to rest in.
 Kennels can sometimes trap heat and aren't effective places to cool off.
 You may want to fill a child's wading pool (eg clam shell) with water and keep it in the shade for your dog to cool off in.
 Sometimes you can get these kiddy pools really cheap and they are great for big dogs.
 Ensure water levels are safe against drowning and the size of your pool suites the size of your dog so they can sit, stand and rest on their tummy without difficulty and get in and out easily.
 You must also consider the safety of any children that may be around when using wading pools for dogs.

 These days, farmers modify their utes to help keep their loyal workers safe in the heat.
-You can see above many ute shades come in all types of creations.
 A shaded area on your ute with a water bowl will go along way to keep workers cool in their travels.

 Always provide plenty of cool, fresh water at all times for your pet to drink.
 You can get nifty travel bowls that fold up and do the job really well.
 You can even get automatic refill bowls that keep the supply up to them.
 Avoid containers that can be easily knocked over as pets can run out of supply pretty quickly if they like to play with water.